dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 It is worthwhile noting that, at no time are transaction broadcast slowed down by the Fin protocol.
 Rather, Consensus logic is embedded into the DAG structure simply by injecting view numbers into it.

-The Causal, Reliable Transport makes arguing about correctness very easy, though a formal proof of correctness is beyond the scope of this post.
+The Causal, Reliable DAG Trans makes arguing about correctness very easy, though a formal proof of correctness is beyond the scope of this post.
 Briefly, the **safety** of commits is as follows.
 If ever a view-r proposal becomes committed, then it is in the causal past of 2F+1 parties that voted for it.
 Any future view proposal must refer directly or indirectly to 2F+1 view-r messages, of which F+1 are votes for the committed proposal.
 Hence, any commit of a future view causally follows and transitively commits the view-r proposal.

 The protocol **liveness** stems from two key mechanisms.
-First, after GST, views are inherently synchronized through the Transport, since all message deliveries by honest parties are within 2*Delta delay of each other.
+First, after GST, views are inherently synchronized through the DAG Trans, since all message deliveries by honest parties are within 2*Delta delay of each other.
 Once a view `r` with an honest leader is entered by the first honest party, within 2*Delta, both the leader and all honest parties enter view `r` as well.
 Within 4*Delta, the view-r proposal and votes from all honest partes are spread to everyone.
 Second, a future view cannot preempt the current view commit.
 To start a new view, a leader must collect either 2F+1 view-r _votes_ for the leader proposal, hence commit it; or 2F+1 view-(-r) _expirations_, which is impossible.

 Fin is modeled after PBFT while removing the complexity of PBFT's view-change, thus supporting regular leader rotation.
 PBFT works in two-phases.
 The first phase protects against leader equivocation.
-Building over a causal Transport, non-equivocation is already guaranteed at the transport level.
+Building over a causal DAG Trans, non-equivocation is already guaranteed at the transport level.
 The second phase guards commits by locking votes that transfer to the next view.
 This is the most subtle ingredient of PBFT.
 In particular, a new leader proposal must carry a proof of safety composed of 2F+1 messages attesting to the highest vote from previous views.